jaames/iro.js/README.md

 * Pretty color wheel UI with touch and HiDPI/retina screen support
 * Color model conversion between RGB, HSV, HSL and hexadecimal RGB
 * Dynamically update CSS styles when the selected color changes
-* Zero dependencies (not even jQuery or extra stylesheets/images!)
+* No dependencies!
+Not even jQuery or extra stylesheets/images
-* Supports all major browsers from IE10 up
+* Supports all major browsers from IE9 up
-* Lightweight, at just about 11KB minified (or ~4KB minified + gzipped)
+* Lightweight, at just about 12KB minified (or ~5KB minified + gzipped)
-* Buzzword buzzword buzzword, you get the idea

 ### Install